 Variable remuneration

 The senior executives’ variable cash remuneration shall be based on how well-defined targets for their respective areas of responsibility and for Nordnet as a whole have been met.
 Both financial and non-financial criteria shall be taken into account in the assessment.
-The maximum payment of the variable remuneration may not exceed a maximum of 100% of the senior executive’s annual fixed salary.
+The maximum payment of the variable remuneration may not exceed a maximum of 100 percent of the senior executive’s annual fixed salary.
+If the variable remuneration during one year exceeds SEK

 Pension

-The pensions provisions to all senior executives, save for the CEO, shall be covered by the same policy.
+The pensions provisions to all senior executives, shall be covered by the same policy, except for the CEO.
 The pension commitments shall be premium-based and are secured by premium payments to insurance companies.
 The size of the pension premiums follows the company’s pension plan and shall essentially correspond to the provision levels that apply according to the BTP 1-plan and have limitation as follows in relation to the fixed annual salary.
 No contributions are made for salary components exceeding 30 income base amounts calculated on an annual basis.
 For members of Company management who are not resident in Sweden, local rules leading to a pension under the same conditions are applied.
 As general rule, variable cash remuneration shall not be pensionable.

 Other benefits